 And the whole process is very quick.
 This side of our house took just only one day to complete.

-Our only time hurdle was the weather.
-We had an unusual rainy beginning to our summer.
+To begin with we had an unusual rainy start to our summer.
 Now one awesome thing about Romabio’s Classico Limewash is that you are to wet the brick, so you can start limewashing once the rain passes.
+And you can limewash up to 3 hours before rain is predicted to start.

-Tip: If you are wanting a solid finish, Romabio has created another product, called BioDomus that will not change and has a 20 year warranty.
+Tip: If you are wanting a solid finish, Romabio has created another product, called Masonry Flat that will not chip or flake and has a 20 year warranty with 2 coats.

 Now how about a bunch of before and afters to see the amazing difference!